wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-storage-windows-clients/includes/8-compare-mirrored-spanned-striped-volumes.md

 Striped volumes also are well suited for isolating the paging file.
 By creating a volume where Pagefile.sys is the only file on the entire volume, the paging file is less likely to become fragmented, which helps improve performance.
 Redundancy is not required for the paging file normally.
 Striped volumes provide a better solution than RAID-5 for paging file isolation.
 This is because the paging file activity is write-intensive, and RAID-5 is better suited for read performance than write performance.

 Because there is no allocated capacity for redundant data, striped volumes do not provide data-recovery mechanisms such as those in RAID-1 and RAID-5.
-The failure of any disk results in data loss on a larger scale than it would on a simple volume, because it disrupts the entire file system that spreads across multiple physical disks.
+The failure of any disk would result in data loss on a larger scale than it would on a simple volume.
+It disrupts the entire file system that spreads across multiple physical disks.
 The more disks that you combine in RAID-0, the less reliable the volume becomes.

 When you create a striped volume, you define the file system, drive letter, and other standard volume properties.
 Additionally, you must define the disks from which to allocate free space.
 The allocated space from each disk must be identical in size.
 It is possible to delete a striped volume, but it is not possible to extend or to shrink the volume.

 > [!NOTE]
 > RAID-5 is a striped set with parity volume.
 It combines the speed of striped volumes with fault tolerance.
-It is not possible to create RAID-5 in Disk Management in Windows client.
-A similar configuration can be achived using Storage Spaces.
+It isn't possible to create RAID-5 in Disk Management in Windows client.
+A similar configuration can be achieved using Storage Spaces.